Udo/_HomeOverlord/README.md

 The following event address codes are supported right now for "C" type events.
 These events are triggered from a specific device [id], on a bus [bus] ("HM" for HomeMatic), regarding a parameter [param], and a [value].

 * "ALL": this address reacts to all device events
-* "[bus]": activated by all events on that bus, for example "HM" for all HomeMatic events
+* "[bus]-ANY": activated by all events on that bus, for example "HM" for all HomeMatic events
 * "[bus]-[id]": activated by all events from that device
-* "[bus]-[param]": activated by all events regarding that parameter
+* "[bus]-ANY-[param]": activated by all events regarding that parameter
 * "[bus]-[device]-[param]": activated by all events from that device regarding that parameter

 For example, an HomeMatic key device called "KEQ0180768:1" issues a "PRESSED" parameter when it's activated.
 To catch that, make an event handler with the address "HM-KEQ0180768:1-PRESSED".